 Kiyomizu-dera

-A little history
+A bit of history

 Kiyomizu-dera

-Kiyomizu-dera today
+Kiyomizu-dera nowadays

 Kiyomizu-dera Kiyomizu-dera Kiyomizu-dera Kiyomizu-dera Kiyomizu-dera Kiyomizu-dera